pragya2002/Teaching-Made-Easy/online evaluator/README.md

   ##### 3. Then go to your Firebase Database console click start in realtime databse (select test mode if popo-up comes i.e. database rules must be true for read     and write both) and import the json file "temp.json" inside temp folder.
 (In temp.json just for an example three model answer and there answers given by 9           users/students are included.
 So you can evaluate/test them.)
   Now, next step is to run the programs

-  ##### 4. So, To give the answers you can run Data_set_collector.py file inside the DataSetCollectoeFlaskApp directory and can give your answers.
+  ##### 4. So, To give the answers you can run Data_set_collector.py file inside the DataSetCollectorFlaskApp directory and can give your answers.
 It is a simple     flask app which lets users answer the subjective questions.

-  (Also for evaluating your own questions, change the model answer in Firebase DB and the question in flask app and store them in the database as per requirements     and tests)
+  (Also for evaluating your own questions, change the model answer in Firebase Database and the question in flask app and store them in the database as per requirements     and tests)

-  ##### 5. The main algorithm is in "givVal.py" file inside the Modules directory. <br> Run that file and you will have the answers evaluated by the algorithm inside the DB and it will also print them in the terminal.
+  ##### 5. The main algorithm is in "givVal.py" file inside the Modules directory. <br> Run that file and you will have the answers evaluated by the algorithm inside the Database and it will also print them in the terminal.

 <br>